Gajol/ApplicationArchitecture/ARA-TOC.md

   1. Admin Processes:	Any needed admin tasks should be kept in source control and packaged with the application.

+<a name="application-architecture-guidance-goal-composable-enterprise-composable-applications-develop-an-api-strategy"></a>
-1. Develop an API Strategy
+### Develop an API Strategy

 API's are a critical component of our technology stack.
 As applications and technology more-and-more through API's we need to mature our API strategy.
 The API Strategy should address concerns such as:
   - API Discovery / Catalog:  How can developers discover integrations (*TODO*)
   - API Testing: automated testing, performance testing, stubbed-out testing.